Table of contents

 Resource burden

-When you buy an IP block, you acquire valuable resources that allow you to extend your business’ network.
-Also, you may have the opportunity to turn your assets into profit if you decide to sell them at a higher price in the future once you no longer need them.
+When you buy an IP block, you acquire valuable resources that allow you to extend your business network.
+You may also have the opportunity to turn your assets into profit if you decide to sell them at a higher price in the future once you no longer need them.

 However, when you purchase a lot of IPs, you need to take into account the resources required to manage a large inventory of IPv4 blocks.
-If managing IPs becomes too time-consuming and costly, buying IPv4 may be a long-term commitment that simply does not pay off.
+If managing IPs becomes too time-consuming and costly, buying IPv4 may be a long-term commitment that does not deliver the expected return.

 On the other hand, when you lease IPv4 address blocks, you enter into a fixed-term agreement.
-This might be a better alternative if you don’t want to lease long-term or buy IPv4 blocks.
-For example, you can lease for as short as a month or two, or you can sign a Commitments agreement after negotiating a favorable lease term and prices.
+This might be a better alternative if you prefer flexibility rather than making a long-term purchase.
+For example, you can lease for as short as a month or two, or you can sign a Commitments agreement after negotiating favorable lease terms and pricing.

 IP reputation and protection

 IP sellers may not apply all security measures to protect buyers from such IP issues as IP blocklisting.
-Because not every seller may be capable of managing their blocks of IPs efficiently, they may be unable to track the use of each internet address and ensure that it is used for legitimate purposes.
-As a result of that, a potential buyer may purchase blocklisted IPs that could be, practically, unusable.
+Because monitoring standards vary between sellers, tracking address usage and ensuring legitimate use is not always consistent.
+As a result, a potential buyer could unknowingly purchase blocklisted IPs that are unusable.

 At IPXO, we take IP reputation seriously.
-Our Abuse Prevention team performs daily checks to ensure that all IPs placed on the Marketplace are clean.
-Also, we screen our clients, both IP holders and lessees, thoroughly to guarantee that IPs are valid and safe to use in any network or infrastructure before they are added to the Marketplace.
+Our Abuse Prevention team performs daily checks to ensure that all IPs listed on the Platform are clean.
+We also thoroughly screen our clients, both IP holders and lessees, to guarantee that IPs are valid and safe to use in any network or infrastructure before they are added to the Platform.
 In short, IP address abuse observability is a priority for us.

-To increase the security further, IPXO implements the Resource Public Key Infrastructure (RPKI) that secures Border Gateway Protocol (BGP) routing and helps prevent IP hijacking.
-In other words, RPKI verifies that IPXO lessees pay only for valid IPs held by reliable holders.
+To further strengthen security, IPXO implements the Resource Public Key Infrastructure (RPKI), which secures Border Gateway Protocol (BGP) routing and helps prevent IP hijacking.
+In other words, RPKI verifies that IPXO lessees receive valid IP resources from legitimate holders.

 Buy IP addresses vs. lease IP addresses: The weigh in

 Purchasing IPv4 addresses can be expensive and complicated.
 Why?
-For one, the IPv4 block transfer process is time-consuming, which may discourage buyers from buying IPv4 addresses if they want to scale their business fast.
-Furthermore, IP sellers usually transfer IPs to the highest bidder.
-Therefore, high prices may encourage a small or medium-sized company to search for other solutions.
+For one, the IPv4 block transfer process is time-consuming, which may discourage buyers who want to scale their business quickly.
+Furthermore, IP sellers usually transfer resources to the highest bidder.
+Therefore, high prices may encourage small or medium-sized companies to search for other solutions.

 IPv4 leasing offers benefits that support business growth quickly and cost-efficiently.

-The IPXO Marketplace offers affordable IPv4 block leasing for clients that need them.
-Small and medium-sized companies/organizations can find IPs from all RIRs, search for resources by price, as well as negotiate custom lease conditions.
-For example, many companies need to lease resources without a long-term commitment.
-Most importantly, IP lessees can lease instantly without having to worry whether or not the resources are reputable.
+The IPXO Platform offers affordable IPv4 block leasing for clients that need flexibility and speed.
+Small and medium-sized companies can find IPs from all RIRs, search for resources by price, and negotiate custom lease conditions.
+For example, many companies prefer leasing without long-term commitments.
+Most importantly, IP lessees can lease instantly without having to worry about whether the resources are reputable.

 Interested in giving IP leasing a try?
 Then register your free account today.
-Do you still have questions?
-Are you still not sure whether to buy or lease?
+Are you still unsure whether to buy or lease?
 Let’s connect and discuss the details!
 You can contact us and get expert advice by booking a demo.

 Your #1 IP lease platform